larbikhounti/gmail-api-sender/README.md

 # the how
 - connect to the gmail inbox by clicking on the "connect" button
-- you if you done all the above right google will ask you to give permissions to the app you just created .
+- if you do all the above right google will ask you to give permissions to the app you just created .
 - allow it
 - its will redirect you the software and access token will be generated
 ### checking the access token